zizzle6717/sustain-indy-foods/server/README.md

 * You’ll want to edit the `nginx/nginx.conf` file to match the hostname you’re trying to deploy to.
 To quickly test if this is all working on your local machine, you can add an `/etc/hosts` line to temporarily point your browser to the locally running nginx instance:
 	* eg  `127.0.0.1 sustainindyfoods.com`

 At this point you should have a running Django instance on `localhost:8000`.
-You should then create at least one `Area` object (for example, in the Indianapolis Area, that represents Central vs North vs East vs South vs West), a few `Neighborhood`  objects inside each `Area`, and then add some `Places` to each `Neighborhood`.
+You should then create at least one `Area` object (for example, in Indiana, that represents Central vs North vs East vs South vs West), a few `Neighborhood`  objects inside each `Area`, and then add some `Places` to each `Neighborhood`.
 Once you’ve done all of that, you can run:

 ```
 # log into the Docker container running Django